ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 The mechanism for communicating the Attesting Environment identity (and if it is different, the Attester identity <!--Henk(old): there is a deterministic relationship here, see AuthSecID in interaction models -->) may be either implicit or explicit within an instance of Attestation Results.
 An example of explicit communication would be to include the following Identity Evidence directly in the Attestation Results: a unique identifier for an Attesting Environment, the name of a key which can be provably associated with that unique identifier, and the set of Attestation Results are signed using that key.
-An example of implicit communication would be to include the following Identity Evidence: a signature which has been made across the Attestation Results.
+An example of implicit communication would be to include the following Identity Evidence: a signature which has been made across the Verifier's Attestation Results.
-It would be then up to the Relying Party's Appraisal Policy for Attestation Results to verify that this signature could only have come from an entity having access to the associated private key.
+It would be then up to the Relying Party's Appraisal Policy for Attestation Results to verify that this signature could only have come from an Attesting Environment having access to a specific private key.

 Note that proving identity also requires some element of freshness be embedded within a signed portion of the Attestation Results.
-This element of freshness significantly reduces the identity spoofing risks from a replay attack.
+This element of freshness reduces the identity spoofing risks from a replay attack.

 {: #vector-section}
 ## Trustworthiness Claims